hotosm/docs/docs/dev-guide/repo-management/pre-commit.md

 ### Add pre-commit-config.yaml

 - Add a `pre-commit-config.yaml` to your repo root.
-- A best practice config file, taken from FMTM:
+- A best practice config file, taken from FieldTM:

 ```yaml
 repos: